-Throughout our work week, in the course of our research for clients across many industries and fields, we come across emerging technologies, new materials, new chemistries, growing markets, changing regulatory landscapes, innovative business models, and much more.
-Every other Friday, we deliver five interesting things we came across during the preceding weeks.
-And no filler.
+In the course of our research for clients, we come across emerging technologies, new materials, new chemistries, growing markets, changing regulatory landscapes, innovative business models, and much more.
+Every other Friday, we pick five articles, videos, or podcasts that we found interesting and send them your way.

 ROBOTICS | BIOLOGY | ETHICS

 Designed by an evolutionary algorithm and less than 1mm long, researchers at the Allen Discovery Center at Tufts University used cells from African clawed frogs to create programmable living organisms.
 If ethical concerns can be navigated, the “xenobots” could one day deliver drugs in the body, locate and digest toxic materials, and clean microplastic pollution from the oceans.
 [THE GUARDIAN]

 Researchers at Queen’s University in Ontario have created the first coating that is wear-resistant, flexible, transparent, and omniphobic.
 And it’s easy to make.
 [C&EN]

 The paradox of increasing investment in digital technology yielding negligible productivity growth is a conundrum that has left economists baffled.
 What must be done to shift these results in a better direction?
 Learning from past mistakes, making different choices, and putting the technology to good use is a start. . . .